AN INTERVIEW WITH PERFUMER NISRINE BOUAZZAOUI GRILLIE

-Ahead of her fragrance workshop at Somerset House, Map of the Heart interviews Junior Perfumer Nisrine Bouazzaoui Grillie to discuss Givaudan, ethical perfume and her personal history with scent.
+In the lead up to Givaudan's atelier at Somerset House, we interview Map of the Heart Perfumer Nisrine Bouazzaoui Grillie to discuss Givaudan, ethical perfume and her personal history with scent.

 How did you become a perfumer?